polleverywhere/phantom-cluster-webfonts/README.md

   [phantomjs-node documentation](https://github.com/sgentle/phantomjs-node) on
   how to use it.
 * `iterations`: The number of iterations left before this worker is killed.
+* `done`: Whether the engine is done (i.e. whether `stop()` has been called.)

 ## Queued engines

-phantom-cluster exposes a server/client setup that builds on the communication-agnostic server/client that processes requests via a FIFO queue.
+phantom-cluster exposes a server/client setup that builds on the bare-bones server/client that processes requests via a FIFO queue.
 Communication between the server and workers is facilitated via node.js' built-in IPC mechanism.
 This should suit most needs and is the default setup.

 In this setup, requests should be [idempotent](https://en.wikipedia.org/wiki/Idempotence) - that is, multiple executions of the request should yield the same result.
-This is because requests have a built-in timeout.
-This is to prevent lost requests from, e.g. workers that suddenly die.
+This is because requests have a built-in timeout to prevent lost requests.

 Spin up new instances of these classes via `createQueued()`, i.e.: